TUdby/RSA-Educational/README.md

 Generally what I'm saying is that this code is to show the math and does not hold up under any professional security scrutiny.
 With that being said, I hope this helped!

 Here is a snippet showing the code running.
+Simply open the terminal in the directory, type what you see on in the snippet, and give a message when prompted.

 <p align="center">
   <img src="imgs/CodeSnippets/run.png">